fmenardo/sim_cluster_MTB/README.md

 This repository contains supplementary data and code used for the preprint **"Understanding drivers of phylogenetic clustering and terminal branch lengths distribution in epidemics of *Mycobacterium tuberculosis*"** (https://doi.org/10.1101/2022.01.03.474767).

 * sim_results:                a folder containing results for all simulations performed in the study (clustering rates and terminal branch lengths)
 * MTB_cluster_sim.py:         the python wrapper fro the pipeline.
 The pipeline was tested on Ubuntu and CentOS.
 * collect_res.R:              R script to join outputs (after running several simulations with the same settings)
 * plot_results.R:             R script to compare different settings, produces plots and summary table
 * plot_results_violin.R:      like plot_results.R but TBL are plotted as violin plots
-* plot_results-fig_transmission.R:      slight variation of plot_results.R to reproduce Fig.3
+* plot_resultsfig3.R:         slight variation of plot_results.R to reproduce Fig.3
-* plot_results-fig_example.R:      slight variation of plot_results.R to reproduce Fig.4
+* plot_results_fig4.R:        slight variation of plot_results.R to reproduce Fig.4
 * MTB_sim.yml:                yml file to create the conda environment to run the pipeline
 * R_info.yml:                 yml file yml file to create the conda environment to run the R scripts

 ## Installation with conda